 RMDs apply to all employer-sponsored retirement plans, including defined contribution plans such as 401(a), 401(k), 403(b) and 457(b) plans.
-RMDs also apply to most types of Individual Retirement Accounts (IRAs) such as traditional, SEP and SIMPLE.*
+RMDs also apply to most types of Individual Retirement Accounts (IRAs) such as traditional, SEP and SIMPLE.1

 Roth IRAs are handled differently.
-If you are the original account owner, you do not have to take any withdrawals from a Roth IRA during your lifetime.
+If you are the original account owner, you do not have to make any withdrawals from a Roth IRA during your lifetime.
 However, RMDs may apply to a Roth IRA that you inherit from someone other than your spouse.